openvinotoolkit/openvino_notebooks/README.md

 ## 🚀 Getting Started

 The Jupyter notebooks are categorized into four classes, select one related to your needs or give them all a try.
 Good Luck!

+**NOTE: The main branch of this repository was updated to support the new OpenVINO 2022.3 release.** To upgrade to the new release version, please run `pip install --upgrade -r requirements.txt` in your `openvino_env` virtual environment.
+If you need to install for the first time, see the [Installation Guide](#-installation-guide) section below.
+If you wish to use the previous Long Term Support (LTS) version of OpenVINO check out the [2021.4 branch](https://github.com/openvinotoolkit/openvino_notebooks/tree/2021.4).

+If you need help, please start a GitHub [Discussion](https://github.com/openvinotoolkit/openvino_notebooks/discussions).

 <div id='-first-steps'/>